-A study by a team of psychologists shows that teamwork can help students with academic skills and gain better career opportunities.
+A study showed that teamwork can help students with academic skills and gain better career opportunities.
 Thus, teachers should often practice team-building activities in classrooms to develop leadership and cooperation skills among students.

 This article will cover the best 10-10 indoor and outdoor team building activities for kids that can prepare them for tomorrow.

-Why Are Team Building Activities Useful for Kids?
+4 Reasons Why Team Building Activities Are Useful for Kids

 Team building activities help to build character skills among students.
 They learn to lead a team and follow orders without losing their voice.
-In addition, team building activities for kids are helpful for the following:
+Team-building activities for kids are helpful for the following reasons: